 Do we use ‘cookies’?

 Yes.
-Cookies are small files that a website or its service provider transfers to your computer’s hard drive through your Web browser (if you allow) that enables the website’s or service provider’s systems to recognise your browser and capture & remember certain information.
+Cookies are small files that a website or its service provider transfers to your computer’s hard drive through your Web browser (if you allow them) that enables the website’s or service provider’s systems to recognise your browser and capture & remember certain information.
 They are used to help us compile aggregate data about website traffic and website interaction so that we can offer better website experiences and tools in the future.
 We may also use trusted third party services that track this information on our behalf.

 If you prefer, you can disable cookies in your web browser and it won’t affect your experience using our website.
 However, if you have technical issues browsing our website, our website maintainers may not be automatically notified of these errors if you have cookies disabled.